Many Albert Einstein quotes show that this remarkable genius had important things to say, not only about science and mathematics but also humanity.

 8. On the future

 “I never think of the future.
 It comes soon enough.”

-As we can see from the above Albert Einstein quotes, the genius of the man was evident in more than his mathematical and scientific work.
+As we can see from the above quotes, the genius of Albert Einstein was evident in more than his mathematical and scientific work.
 Einstein was clearly ahead of his time in many ways.
 We can aspire to achieve his compassion, empathy, and sense of wonder even if our math skills leave a lot to be desired.